-Negotiations are delicately balanced at present, with some netsmen willing to sell at the compensation rates currently on offer.
+Negotiations are delicately balanced at present, with some 28 netsmen willing to sell at the compensation rates currently on offer.
 However, the nature of the fishery requires a higher number of licenses to be surrendered if a significant drop in catch is to be attained, and private funds will not be released until more netsmen agree to a deal.
-Meanwhile, S&TA is leading a continued lobbying initiative with DEFRA and the EA to ensure their commitment to the buy-out of the North East Drift net fishery.

-UPDATE 24/04/02 – A meeting took place on Friday April 19th between representatives of DEFRA and EA, and the wild salmon interests – S&TA, NASF (UK), AST, DSFBs and the River Tweed.
+A meeting took place in April between representatives of DEFRA and EA, and the wild salmon interests – S&TA, NASF (UK), AST, DSFBs and the River Tweed.
 The meeting updated all parties on the current status of the buy-out and Net Limitation Order issues, and some plans were laid about how best to proceed with negotiations.
 In particular, NASF (UK) has arranged a number of meetings with groups of local netsmen so that views can be exchanged first hand with those directly involved.
 These meetings are ongoing and are proving an interesting exercise, confirming that, at the right price, a significant proportion of fishermen are still willing to surrender their licenses.